Roman number d. How do Roman numerals work?

 If the Roman numeral M stands alone, by itself, then its value will be 1000.

-But: if M is preceded by a smaller number, as, for example, in this example, CM, then this will mean: 1000-100=900.
+But: if M is preceded by a smaller number, as, for example, in this example CM, then this will mean: 1000-100=900.

-If C comes after M, then you need to add, therefore the value is 1000 + 100 = 1010.
+If C comes after M, then you need to add, therefore the value is 1000+100=1010.

-C, as we remember, stands for a hundred.
+C, as we remember, stands for hundred.

 Beautiful glade

-In Roman calculus, very few letters are used to write numbers, there are only 7 of them.
+In Roman calculus, very few letters are used to write numbers; there are only 7 of them.
 But to write large numbers in Roman letters, you need to add and subtract one number from another, which is not so easy without practice.

-The Latin letter M in Roman numerals means "thousand", from the Latin mille..
+The Latin letter M in Roman numerals means "thousand", from the Latin mille...

 Moreljuba

-Ludmila 1986
+Lyudmila 1986

-The ancient Romans used the letters of the Latin alphabet to represent numbers.
+The ancient Romans used letters of the Latin alphabet to represent numbers.
 Roman numerals appeared around 500 BC.

-Roman L, C, D, M are not as common as the rest, M means the number 1000, MM means 2000, and MMM means 3000.
+Roman L, C, D, M are not as common as the others, M means the number 1000, MM means 2000, and MMM means 3000.

 We recommend reading